Actively Recruiting

 GBA Multimodal Study

 Mutations in the GBA gene could be, in some cases, associated with Parkinson’s disease.
 Understanding the mechanisms that lead to the development of the disease in people who have the GBA mutation may have implications for identifying therapeutic targets in both genetic and non-genetic cases.
-In this Michael J. Fox Foundation sponsored study, participants with this gene will be asked to complete several PET/MR scans and assessments of movement, mood, and thinking.
+In this Michael J. Fox Foundation sponsored study, participants with this mutations in this gene will be asked to complete several PET/MR scans and assessments of movement, mood, and thinking.

 Principal Investigator: Dr. A. Jon Stoessl